Skip to Content

 Check thoroughly from the pot base to be sure rather than jump to unfounded conclusions.

 Two saucers and trays we mentioned earlier could be getting in the way.
-If this is the case, it might be time to transfer your jade plants to the garden area.
+If this is the case, transferring your jade plants to the garden area might be time.
 You won’t have to worry about spillages and messes when watering here.

 Check The Nature Of The Water You Use